 Certainly there are fancier models in the Nespresso lineup.
 Some of them have electric milk frothers included.
 Or you can buy an electric frother separately.

-But I’m happy with my setup.
-Truth be told, it’s a lot easier to use that the semi-automatic machines I own.
+This is a lot easier to use that the semi-automatic machines I own.

 Is it as good as making espresso in a semi-automatic espresso machine, tamping fresh ground coffee in the portafilter, and steaming and frothing the milk with a steam wand?